DulakshiGuruge2001/smartcane-webapp/README.md

 **SmartCane** is an AI-powered web application designed to help farmers and agribusinesses accurately predict sugarcane yield based on farm-specific conditions.
 By leveraging machine learning and data analysis, this project demonstrates the practical application of data science in agriculture.

-## 🎯 Mission

-Our mission is to empower farmers and agribusinesses by leveraging cutting-edge technology to enhance sugarcane cultivation.
-By providing accurate yield predictions and actionable insights, we aim to optimize agricultural outcomes and support sustainable farming practices in South Asia.

 ## ✨ Key Features

 ### 🎯 Accurate Predictions